Driver's Education

 How to earn a Driver's License

-Step 1: | Register for Classroom Instruction driver's education. |
+| Step 1: | Register for Classroom Instruction driver's education. |

-Step 2: | Complete 30 hours of classroom instruction.
+| Step 2: | Complete 30 hours of classroom instruction.
 (Age 14+) |

-Step 3: | Receive blue card upon completion of classroom requirements. |
+| Step 3: | Receive eCard Certificate of Completion after finishing required classroom training. |

-Step 4: | Visit DMV to take the knowledge (permit) test and apply for instruction permit.
+| Step 4: | Visit DMV to take the knowledge (permit) test and apply for instruction permit.
 (Age 15+) |

-Step 5: | Receive permit. |
+| Step 5: | Receive permit. |

-Step 6: | Practice driving with parent/guardian and schedule Behind-the-Wheel. |
+| Step 6: | Practice driving with parent/guardian and schedule Behind-the-Wheel. |

-Step 7: | Complete the required number of supervised driving hours. |
+| Step 7: | Complete the required number of supervised driving hours. |

-Step 8: | Receive your white card after completing Behind-the-Wheel training. |
+| Step 8: | Receive eCard Certificate of Completion after finishing behind-the-wheel training. |

-Step 9: | Take driving exam/road test to earn license.
+| Step 9: | Take driving exam/road test to earn license.
 (Age 16+) |

 For more information on Minnesota’s driver’s license process, go to dps.mn.gov.